jonasek369/stack-language/README.md

 - over: duplicates value behind the top [a, b] -> [a, b, a]
 - out: pops value and prints it out as a number
 - outc: pops value and prints it out as a character
+- call [label_name]: almost same as jump but it stores IP+1 to heap object ret so we can have functions
+- end: ends the program interpretation